Cellular $E_k$-algebras: Homology and spectral sequences

 For the converse, suppose $X \in \sfC^{\Z_\leq}$ is ascending and that there is given a trivial fibration $f \colon A \to B \in \sfC^{\bZ_\leq}$ and a lifting problem

 We will build a lift inductively.
 Since the filtration is ascending, it suffices to begin with

-This has a solution $L_0$, as $f(0)$ is a trival fibration and the left-hand map is a cofibration by assumption.
+This has a solution $L_0$, as $f(0)$ is a trivial fibration and the left-hand map is a cofibration by assumption.
 Supposing compatible maps $L_i \colon X(i) \to A(i)$ have been constructed for $i < n$, consider

-which has a solution $L_n$ as $f(n)$ is a trival fibration and the left-hand map is a cofibration by assumption.
+which has a solution $L_n$ as $f(n)$ is a trivial fibration and the left-hand map is a cofibration by assumption.
 These inductively determined $L_n$ give a lift $L \colon X \to A$ in the original lifting problem. \end{proof}

 \begin{theorem} If $X \in \sfC^{\Z_{\leq}}$ is cofibrant then there is a spectral sequence